vrthra/ddset/VM.md

 Our submission is a tool that implements the algorithm given in the paper _Abstracting Failure Inducing Inputs_.

-We provide the virtual machine [ddset](https://drive.google.com/open?id=19TDxgIeQ7ane2fr67H1gYPSaKKxmqeDX) (hosted on google drive) which contains the complete artifacts necessary to reproduce our findings.
+We provide the virtual machine [ddset](https://doi.org/10.5281/zenodo.3895797) which contains the complete artifacts necessary to reproduce our findings.
 We describe the process of invoking the virtual machine below.